- 1 Weft Way Defects

 - 2 Other Fabric Defects

 The fabric defects which are in the direction of weft or caused by the weft are called as weft way defects.

-Fabric defect is nothing but a undesirable fault in the fabric which deteriorate the quality fabric and make it inferior.
+Fabric defect is nothing but an undesirable fault in the fabric which deteriorates the quality of fabric and makes it inferior.

 As you might have read our first post on fabric defects causes and remedies – (Read) Warp Way Defect.
-This is our another related post on fabric defects causes and remedies – Weft Way Defects.
+This is our another related post on fabric defects causes and remedies – Weft Way Defects (fabric defects with images).

 Weft Way Defects